 This all might seem a bit strange, since I’m bigger than most people, let alone most nutritionists — but I’m a pretty normal person.
 And a good nutritionist.

 Who is also fat.

-I have a Dietitians of Canada-accredited bachelor’s degree in nutrition (with a focus on dietetics), and I work online to help people stop dieting and relearn normal eating.
-I’m 34 years old, and I’ve been doing nutrition stuff professionally (mostly in hospitals) since 2004.
-In fall 2014, I will embark on a 9-month dietetic internship.
+I have a Dietitians of Canada-accredited bachelor’s degree in nutrition, and I work online to help people stop dieting and relearn normal eating.
+I’m 36 years old, and I’ve been doing nutrition stuff professionally (mostly in hospitals) since 2004.
+In 2015, I completed my dietetic internship and became a registered dietitian.

 All told, I’ve worked in nutrition for ten years.

 I’ve helped teach people how to feed themselves through a tube, how to count carbs for an insulin pump, and what to expect from chemo.

 I’ve analyzed people’s diets and read their histories.
 I’ve held their hands.
 I’ve brought their Jello.